nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 _Example(s)_: [Envoy Gateway BackendTrafficPolicy](https://gateway.envoyproxy.io/v0.6.0/api/extension_types/#backendtrafficpolicy), [GKE HealthCheckPolicy](https://cloud.google.com/kubernetes-engine/docs/how-to/configure-gateway-resources), [BackendTLSPolicy](https://gateway-api.sigs.k8s.io/api-types/backendtlspolicy/)

 Policies are a Kubernetes object that augments the behavior of an object in a standard way.
 Policies can be attached to one object ("Direct Policy Attachment") or objects in a hierarchy ("Inherited Policy Attachment").
 In both cases, Policies are implemented as CRDs, and they must include a _single_ `TargetRef` struct in the `spec` to identify how and where to apply the Policy.
+The Policy GEP _may_ be extended to supported multiple `TargetRefs` and/or label selectors.

+Policies do not need to support attaching to all resource Kinds.
+Implementations can choose which resources the Policy can be attached to.

+#### Direct Policy Attachment

+A Direct Policy Attachment is a Policy that references a single object -- such as a Gateway or HTTPRoute.
+It is tightly bound to one instance of a particular Kind within a single Namespace or an instance of a single Kind at the cluster-scope.
+It affects _only_ the object specified in its TargetRef.

-This `TargetRef` can include a `sectionName` to target specific matches within nested objects, such as a Listener within a Gateway or a specific Port on a Service.
+A Direct Policy _may_  target a subsection of a resource using the `sectionName` field of the `targetRef`.
+This allows the Policy to target specific matches within nested objects, such as a Listener within a Gateway or a specific Port on a Service.

 Example of a TargetRef that targets an entire Gateway: